musikid/gsoc/proposal.md

 ## Interface

+This is not definitive, more a draft from the experiments that I did!

 ### Macros

+#### pjdfs_group!

+Make a group of tests.

+#### #[pjdfs_test]

+Declare a test.

+#### #[fixture]

+Declare a fixture.

 ### Command-line arguments

 The program should support ATF, so the command-line interface shoud be compatible with it.
 ATF has a really simple interface, consisting only of two running modes:

 - `-l`, to list all the tests and their conditions.
 - `[-r resfile] [-s srcdir] [-v var1=value1 [.. -v varN=valueN]] test_case`, to run a test case.